 Provide incentives for management of forests-related issues Comment Row 1 Yes Our performance as a company is directly correlated with our ability to successfully manage forest related issues.
 Specifically, our ability to deliver a supply of sustainable wood fiber and products made from responsibly sourced wood fiber to our customers.
 Our executives' pay (and staff bonus pay) is determined by our company's ability to meet business targets.
 Business targets includes a mix of financial performance and performance against business-specific scorecards.
-Business-specific scorecards include metrics around social, governance and environmental performance and include our ability to manage deforestation risk through the maintenance of our SFI certification.
+Business-specific scorecards include metrics around social, governance and environmental performance.
+Specific to forest-related issues, in 2022 our Timberlands business had a targets to maintain 100% certification to sustainable forestry practices and our Corporate Development Organization had a business target to monetize and list carbon projects and enter into multi-year forest carbon credit marketing agreement.
+Progress against our annual business targets and how they factor into executive compensation is published annually in our Proxy Statement.